bayurizki/highlight-product-video/README.md

-# Custom Video Plugin for WordPress 🎥
+# Custom Video Plugin for Woocommerce 🎥

 A WordPress plugin that creates customized video sections with highlighted products.
 This plugin allows you to easily showcase your products alongside relevant video content using shortcodes.